oscal-compass/compliance-trestle/docs/tutorials/task.tanuim-to-oscal/transformation.md

-# Tanium to OSCAL transform tutorial
+# Tutorial: Setup for and use of Tanium to OSCAL transformer

 Here are step by step instructions for setup and transformation of [Tanium](https://www.tanium.com/) compliance data files into [NIST](https://www.nist.gov/) standard [OSCAL](https://pages.nist.gov/OSCAL/) using the [compliance-trestle](https://github.com/IBM/compliance-trestle/blob/develop/README.md) tool.